 Simon the Sorcerer, sometimes referred to as Simon Magus or Simon of Gitta, is mentioned by Luke in Acts 8:9–24.
-He appeared in the wake of the newly established Christian church.
+He appeared in the wake of the newly established church in Samaria.
 A minor figure in New Testament history, Simon also appears in Gnostic texts in which his character and biography are expanded upon, but these accounts are unlikely to be historically reliable due to the nature of these writings and their anonymous authors.

 It is not clear where Simon was born.
 In the book of Acts it is stated that he “amazed all the people of Samaria” (Acts 8:9), but the account does not identify him as a Samaritan himself.
 Christian apologist Justin Martyr is believed to have propagated the idea that Simon was a Samaritan from the city of Gitta, and this has been accepted in early church tradition and today by some church historians.
-The Jew called Simon who “pretended to be a magician" referred to by historian Josephus (“Antiquities of the Jews,” book 20, chapter 7), appears to be a different historical figure, as he was born in Cyprus.
+The Jew called Simon who “pretended to be a magician” is referred to by the historian Josephus (Antiquities of the Jews, book 20, chapter 7), but this appears to be a different historical figure, as he was born in Cyprus.

-At this time, even though he had been baptized, Simon appears to have not confessed Jesus Christ as Lord and Savior, as usually when people believe in Christ as their Savior, they immediately receive the Holy Spirit (1 Corinthians 12:13; Romans 8:9; Ephesians 1:13-14).
-However, "the Holy Spirit had not yet come" (Acts 8:16) into Simon by the laying of hands.
-When Simon witnessed this act by visiting apostles Peter and John, he sinfully "offered them money and said, ‘Give me also this ability so that everyone on whom I lay my hands may receive the Holy Spirit’” (Acts 8:19–20).
+The Bible says that “the Holy Spirit had not yet come” upon the Samaritans (Acts 8:16).
+Later, the apostles Peter and John arrived, at which time the Spirit came upon the believers.
+Simon witnessed this event and “offered them money and said, ‘Give me also this ability so that everyone on whom I lay my hands may receive the Holy Spirit’” (Acts 8:19–20).
 At this point, Peter strongly reprimands Simon for his greed and states that he needs to “repent of this wickedness and pray to the Lord in the hope that he may forgive you for having such a thought in your heart” (Acts 8:22).
-Fearful of the apostle’s words, Simon pleads with Peter to pray to the Lord on his behalf that he may be a part of the ministry, that his heart be right with God, and that he may not be a captive to his sin.
+Fearful of the apostle’s words, Simon pleads with Peter to pray to the Lord on his behalf.

-Regardless, contemporary Christians should take from the account of Simon that the Christian church, even today, must be careful of those claiming to possess supernatural abilities, in addition to those claiming to be Christians who desire to “buy the gift of God with money,” for their "heart is not right before God” (Acts 8:20–21).
+Contemporary Christians should take from the account of Simon that the church, even today, must be careful of those claiming to possess supernatural abilities, and those claiming to be Christians who desire to “buy the gift of God with money,” for their "heart is not right before God” (Acts 8:20–21).